 1. Meaningful conversations

 One of the first signs you are dating an introvert is their penchant for deep, meaningful conversations.
-Ask them how their day was or tell them about yours, and they’ll probably just nod or reply in monosyllables.
+Ask them how their day was or tell them about yours, and they’ll be happy to talk about it, sure.
 But discuss theories, philosophies, geo-politics, and you’ll see their eyes light up like never before.

 2. Stick to quiet settings when in relationship with an extreme introvert

 It’s a well-known fact that introverts are extremely sensitive to their surroundings.
-They don’t like big crowds, loud music or having to scream at the top of their lungs to make conversation.
+They don’t like big crowds, loud music, or having to scream at the top of their lungs to make conversation.
 If you’re in a relationship with an extreme introvert, you’ll have to learn to respect their choice in the matter.
+Figuring out alternative ways of dating an introvert as an extrovert is fairly simple.
+You just need to try to understand their basic reservations.

 3. Dating an introvert?
 Take it slow and steady